Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - [Balsamiq](https://balsamiq.com/)
   - Balsamiq was used to create the wireframes for desktop, tablet and mobile during the design process
 - [EmailJS](https://www.emailjs.com/)
-  - EmailJS was used to add an email service to the form in the contact.html template
+  - EmailJS was used to add an email service to the form in the contact template
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
   - Flask was the microframework use to build the application
 - [Font Awesome](https://fontawesome.com/)